 Sometimes, one learns at a routine skin evaluation that one does not necessarily need annual routine checkups.
 In other situations, a doctor may recommend regular checks at 6-month or yearly intervals.

 What are the types of melanoma?

 The main types of melanoma are as follows:

-There are also other rarer forms of melanoma that may occur, for example, under the nails (subungual), on the palms and soles (acral lentiginous), uveal or choroidal (ocular), oral or vulvar mucosa, or sometimes even inside the body.
+There are also other rarer forms of melanoma that may occur, for example, under the nails (subungual), on the palms and soles (acral lentiginous), uveal or choroidal (ocular), oral or other mucosal areas such as the vulva or penis, or sometimes even inside the body such as the brain.